scott5/pigfx/README.md

 This is a fork of https://github.com/fbergama/pigfx with some changes to work better as a terminal for the Altair emulator and in general.
 The changes are:
-- baud rate can be configured without rebuilding by modifying config.txt file
+- baud rate can be configured by modifying config.txt file or pressing F11 at runtime
-- line and column numbers in ESC[H command start at 1 (not 0)
+- three different font sizes (8/14/16)
+- many improvements to ANSI control sequence support
+- support keyboard repeat function
 - fixed issue with cursor rendering after clear screen
-- fixed issue with ESC[0K (clear current line after cursor)
-- support ESC[K to clear current line after cursor
-- support ESC[NNm where NN=30-38 or 40-48 to change colors
-- support keyboard repeat function
 - keep some empty space at top and bottom of screen
 - enabled internal pull-up resistor on RX line to avoid receiving garbage when RX line is not connected